Priest shortage in the Catholic Church: North America

+Mexico

 Mexico is facing a "crisis of vocation," according to Elio Masferrer, a religion expert at Mexico's National School of Anthropology and History.
 Over 85 percent of the population is Catholic, but one priest is expected to minister to approximately 7,000 followers.
 In the United States, where approximately one quarter of the population is Catholic, there is one priest per 2,000 Catholics.

+United States

 The situation in the United States is that the Catholic Church is unique among eleven of the largest Christian denominations "in several areas: the dwindling supply of priests, the increasing number of lay people per priest, the declining number of priests per parish, [and] the increasing number of 'priestless' parishes [...]
 In the Catholic Church, the total number of priests has declined from 58,534 in 1981 to 52,227 in 1991, 45,713 in 2001" and 37,192 in 2015 (a 36 percent loss between 1981 and 2016).

 With the Catholic population increasing steadily and the number of priests declining, the number of laypeople per priest has climbed from 875:1 in 1981 to 1,113:1 in 1991, 1,429:1 in 2001 and 2,000:1 in 2012 (a 130 percent increase).
 The declining number of priests in parish ministry is producing a marked increase in the number of 'priestless' parishes.
 In 1960, only about 3 percent of Catholic parishes had no resident pastor.
 By 2000 that figure was up to 13 percent, and by the summer of 2003 it had risen to 16 percent".

 Between 1965 and 2012, the number of USA parishes without a priest climbed from 549 to 3,496.
 Research by Davidson found "a growing shortage of Catholic priests but an increasing supply—some analysts say an oversupply—of clergy in most Protestant denominations".
 Similarly, Richard Schoenherr found in 1993 that "the current clergy shortage is a distinct Catholic crisis".
 (Note: The 1993 Schoenherr, Young, and Cheng projected figures are not consistent with actual figures.
 Schoenherr, Young, and Cheng projected a 2005 population of diocesan priests at 21,000 which is not the 30,607 figure by the Center for Applied Research in the Apostolate.)